TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 pageTitle
 ---------

+.. container:: table-row

+   Property
-..  confval:: pageTitle
+         pageTitle

-    :name: config-pageTitle
+   Data type
-    :type: :ref:`stdwrap`
+         :ref:`stdwrap`

+   Description
          stdWrap for the page title.
 This option will be executed *after* all other processing options like :ref:`setup-config-pageTitleFirst`.

 ..  index:: config; pageTitleFirst
 ..  _setup-config-pagetitlefirst: